transform-js/transform.js/README.md

 - `sources/interfaces/prtg/Iprtg.js`: where you export your interface
 - `sources/interfaces/prtg/config.js`: where you export your configuration

-Your interface must extends Imother and write formatted data in `dst` variable.
+Your interface must extends Imother and return formatted data from `.get()` method.

 ### A working config.js for our example would be: